Salt & Wind Travel

 Take Your Time

-Instead of fighting traffic down the hill, hang around a bit be it to hike the Sliding Sands Trail, check the sandalwood trees at Hosmer Grove, or just pull over to glance at the silverswords.
+Many tour groups take people up for sunrise at Haleakalā and then bolt, which is a shame because they miss out on the rest of the park.
+Instead of fighting traffic down the hill, hang around a bit, whether to hike the Sliding Sands Trail, check the sandalwood trees at Hosmer Grove, or just pull over to glance at the silverswords.

-Sunset Is Great Too
+Sunset Is Great, Too

 Stop in Makawao For Breakfast

 You’ll likely be starving once you finally leave the park, so stop in the historic town of Makawao on your way down.
-Head to T Komoda Store & Bakery if you want to treat yourself—as in have what is argued to be the best malasada on Maui.
+Head to T Komoda Store & Bakery, if you want to treat yourself—as in, have what is argued to be the best malasada on Maui.

 Recipes Inspired By Hawai’i